-Recommend approving project Change Order No. 12 with Neal Electric in the amount of \$8,954.60; and the change order in excess of ten percent by a total of \$233,789.30.
+The Committee to review project Change Order No. 12 with Neal Electric in the amount of \$8,954.60; and the change order in excess of ten percent by a total of \$233,789.30.

-Retention Reduction for the Culinary Arts Academy/ District Office Building and Coil School for the Arts Building Projects with Inland Building Construction Companies, Inc.
+5. Retention Reduction for the Culinary Arts Academy/District Office Building and Coil School for the Arts Building Projects with Inland Building Construction Companies, Inc.

-Recommend approving the request for retention reduction from five percent to two and one half percent by Inland Building Construction Companies, Inc. for the Culinary Arts Academy/District Office Building and Coil School for the Office Building and Coil School for the Arts Building construction projects.
+The Committee to review the request for retention reduction from five percent to two and one half percent by Inland Building Construction Companies, Inc. for the Culinary Arts Academy/District Office Building and Coil School for the Arts Building construction projects.